Wall Street drifts as it waits for a highly anticipated US-China meeting on trade

 NEW YORK (AP) — U.S. stocks are drifting Friday as Wall Street heads toward the end of an unusually quiet week.

-The S&P 500 was up 0.4% in morning trading and on track to erase what had been a small loss for the week.
+The S&P 500 was virtually unchanged in midday trading and on track for a dip of 0.4% for the week.
 This may be the first week in seven where the index at the heart of many 401(k) accounts moves by less than 1.5%, after swinging sharply first on fears about President Donald Trump’s trade war and then on hopes that he’ll relent on some of his tariffs.

-The Dow Jones Industrial Average was up 86 points, or 0.2%, as of 10 a.m.
-Eastern time, and the Nasdaq composite was 0.6% higher.
+The Dow Jones Industrial Average was down 65 points, or 0.2%, as of 11:45 a.m.
+Eastern time, and the Nasdaq composite was flat.

 Trump on Friday floated the idea of bringing tariffs on Chinese imports down to 80% from their current 145% rate, but he said it'll be up to Treasury Secretary Scott Bessent, who will be in Switzerland.
 While that would indeed be a reduction, it would still be high, and Trump's posting on social media caused a brief jolt in financial markets.
 Futures for U.S. stocks sank immediately.